Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Dinesh Kumar Agarwal

-Smith Jain
+Smit Jain

 Dinesh Kumar Agarwal

-Smith Jain
+Smit Jain

 Anil Jain

-You repeat that?
+Can you repeat that?

-Smith Jain
+Smit Jain

-No performance guarantee is also given.
-Right.
-Just to Probably Understand
+No performance guarantee is also given, right?
+Just to probably understand

 Anil Jain

-On, on the.
-Machines we have a performance guarantee on the machines performance only, not on the generation of kilowatt hour etc. We don’t give any unit wise guarantees for generation because that’s all dependent on the wind velocity and the other maintenance etc. Wherever we are doing the onm, the machines performance, any spares etc, there’s a warranty on the machine which we give for 12 months and beyond that five years as a performance of the equipment.
-Upkeeper.
-Uptime of the equipment is what we give them.
+No, no. On the machines, we have a performance guarantee on the machines’ performance only, not on the generation of kilowatt hour, etc. We do not give any unit-wise guarantees for generation because they are all dependent on the wind velocity and the other maintenance, etc. Wherever we are doing the O&M, the machines’ performance, any spares, etc. There is a warranty on the machine, which we give for 12 months and beyond that, five years as a

-Smith Jain
+Smit Jain

 Anil Jain

+Exactly, exactly.
 Like buying a fridge or refrigerator or something.

-Smith Jain
+Smit Jain

 Anil Jain

-Machines will have to perform very well.
+Definitely machines will have to perform very well.
 I mean that’s what we are trying to portray.
-And as a company we want to ensure that the quality is at the is the topmost priority for these machines.
+And as a company we want to ensure that the quality is at the — is the topmost priority for these machines.
 And on the performance side, definitely these are all proven machine where the technology is again from a German technology and globally close to about 20 gigahertz of these machines from a Chinese manufacturer is operating.
 So we don’t see any major failure.
 We don’t see any failure at all as far as equipment is concerned.

-Smith Jain
+Smit Jain

 Okay, fair enough.
 Thank you.
 Thanks.